NeuroCognitiveImagingLab/NCIL-Working-Website/projects/Madworld-Mango.md

 ## Do you want to participate in this study?
 Please go to [this link](https://bit.ly/3wNinP9) to get started

 If you have any questions, please email us at [madworld@dal.ca](mailto:madworld@dal.ca)

+## Funding

+This project is part of a larger Partnership Grant funded by SSHRC.